LeibGit/LeibGit/README.md

 ### 🧠 About Me

-💡 Constantly building, breaking, and shipping new ideas.
+💡 Constantly building innovative apps.
 🚀 Currently exploring **FastAPI**, **React**, and **AI-powered automation**.
-🌍 Based somewhere between code, caffeine, and curiosity.
+🌍 I like caffiene, code, and working out.
-🛠 Always learning, always hacking.

 ---